Aamir1551/CompSwap/README.md

 Which will install the necessary packages you require.
 After this, run the python files in this virtual environment.
 Note that we are using python version 3.12.4

+You can run this project, by running the relevant python file: `contracts/AllCorrectSimulator.ipynb` (or run `contracts/Protocol1AllCorrectSimulator.ipynb` to do a run using protocol1 without any example hashes).
+In that file, we do a successful verification run of a request which we also deploy on the Arbiturm sepolia test net.

-We also have the files: ProviderIncorrectSimulator.ipynb which simulates what happens when a provider is incorrect, and we also have the file VerifierIncorrectSimulator.ipynb.
-These files live in the contracts folder, and each of them deploy the necessary contracts for the marketplace on the Arbitrum Sepolia test net, and then create a request for computation, and simulate an entire verification, with the neceessary functions being called.
+The files `contracts/ProviderIncorrectSimulator.ipynb` and `contracts/VerifierIncorrectSimulator.ipynb` deploy the necessary contracts for the marketplace on the Arbitrum Sepolia test net, and then create a request for computation, and simulate an entire verification, with the neceessary functions being called.
 The ProviderIncorrectSimulator.ipynb simulates what happens when a provider is incorrect, and demonstrates the slashing behavior, and likewise the file VerifierIncorrectSimulator.ipynb demonstrates what happens when a verifier is incorrect, and the slashing that takes place.
 Additionally, to run these files you must also have web3, eth_abi, solcx installed on your system.
 In addition, to run these python files, you will need to provide a file called private_keys.json, with a json object with keys (that are Arbitrum Sepolia addresses): consumer, provider, verifier1, verifier2, verifier3, verifier4 and verifier 5, and provide private keys for each of these addresses as the values of this json object.
 An example would look like this (these accounts will only have Arbitrum Seplia test net tokens on them, but to collect more please use a test net faucet as these may not have sufficient tokens anymore, or use your own addresses):

 ```
 {